 Pasta is quite a simple staple to make: mix semolina flour and water (for pasta secca) or semolina flour with eggs and oil (for pasta al uovo), knead and extrude, and, Voila!
 The key to high quality pasta is high quality ingredients, and it’s fitting that for weddings, only the best ingredients should be used.
 You may find the noodles appearing as an ingredient in Hochzeitsuppe or in a side dish such as Königsberger Nudeln at festive banquets.
 Germany has many premium pasta makers, and one brand is even called Hochzeitsnudeln.
 (See our recipe for Königsberger Nudeln.)

 The second course of a wedding menu frequently includes Austrian Tafelspitz (literally, tip for the table).
-This is a well-aged piece of beef (usually a young ox) from the bottom sirloin.
-Boiled to tender perfection in a vegetable broth, Tafelspitz can either be served cold and thinly sliced, along with horseradish sauce, sauce remoulade, silverskin onions and pickled gherkins, or hot with fried potatoes and apples.
+Tafelspitz is a piece of aged beef or young ox from the bottom sirloin, boiled till tender in a vegetable broth.
+Tafelspitz can either be served cold and thinly sliced (with condiments like horseradish sauce, sauce remoulade, silverskin onions and pickled gherkins), or hot with fried potatoes and apples.
 (See our recipe for Tafelspitz.)

 Grüne Soße (Green Sauce)

-A specialty from Hessia, frequently used during a Polterabend or Paube (a milder version of the Polterabend, basically a pre-wedding grill evening hosted by the father of the bride).
+A specialty from Hessia, frequently found during a Polterabend or Paube.
+(Paube is a milder version of the Polterabend, basically a pre-wedding grill evening hosted by the father of the bride).
 The green sauce is full of herbs and a perfect complement to grilled meat.
 (See our recipes from the State of Hesse.)